OutSystems/docs-product/src/deliver-mobile/app-shield/intro.md

 </div>

 One of the security features of **AppShield** is repackaging detection.
-This protection prevents re-signing of the app package but also causes incompatibility with the Google Play App Signing.
+This protection prevents the re-signing of the app package but also causes incompatibility with the Google Play App Signing.
 You can fix this by providing information about the certificate in the **AppShield** settings.

 In the **Android section** of the Extensibility Configurations JSON, add the **name** with `GooglePlayAppSigningCertificate` and the **value** with the public key.
 Here is an example: